ig-labs/defender-mpengine-fuzzing/README.md

 As of May 2025, most of the bugs to crash Defender (`MsMpEng.exe`) are unpatched and can be abused to execute otherwise blocked malicious actions.
 Some of them do not crash without PageHeap.
 Details are described on the [IG-Labs Blog](https://labs.infoguard.ch/posts/attacking_edr_part4_fuzzing_defender_scanning_and_emulation_engine/#results)

+**Update:** Shortly after this repository was published, all bugs were fixed silently.

 > [!CAUTION]
 > The fuzzing was seeded with real Malware from VX-Underground.
 Therefore, the files in `Crashes` will contain parts of it and you should be careful.